Unfortunately, I recently got in trouble with Facebook.

 Two days ago, Facebook informed me that my posts violated their community standards.
-I am not quite sure how that happened.
-I read through all their community standards, and I can’t quite figure out how Sl*gM*s violates any of them.
+I was confused.
+So, I read through all their community standards.
+But I can’t quite figure out how Sl*gM*s violates any of them.

-Of course, I would never do such a thing because I am super jazzed about Christmas.
+Of course, I would never do such a thing.
+I’m super jazzed about Christ and Christmas.

-Also, my parents who love Christmas more than just about anyone I know loved Sl*gM*s, and we had a lot of fun chats about it over the holiday.
+Also, my parents who love Christmas loved Sl*gM*s, too.
+We had a lot of fun chats about it over the holiday.
 They watched me draw and paint the last few sets of pictures over Christmas break at their house and really enjoyed it.

-I was pretty frustrated about Facebook’s decision at first, but I also find a lot of humor in the fact that of all the possibly offensive things they could have taken on at Christmas time, a bunch of festive slugs was one of the major “Facebook threats” they felt they had to resolve.
+I was pretty frustrated about Facebook’s decision at first.
+But I also find a lot of humor in the fact that of all the possibly offensive things they could have taken on at Christmas time, a bunch of festive slugs was one of the major “Facebook threats” they “had” to resolve.

-Mom and Dad thought it was funny, too, so in the end, the project still gave us a good laugh–both in its initial execution and also in the fact that it was deemed a Facebook threat of some sort.
+Mom and Dad thought it was funny, too.
+So in the end, the project still gave us a good laugh.
+It did so both in its initial execution and also in the fact that it was deemed a Facebook threat of some sort.

 I wanted to let you know this mainly because I decided to delete all the posts about it in my blog as well instead of fighting Facebook over it.
 I couldn’t get my Instagram account back until I did that.
 So, I wanted to let you know why all the posts were gone.